 I live in a small terrace house in England with my partner and my miniature Schnauzer.
 My activities are limited at the moment and mostly involve being a very part time researcher (from home), ME advocacy with ME Action Network, watching Netflix, going online and using relaxation resources.

 In the summer I enjoy sitting outside in my garden.
-On good days (about once a week) I can go with my dog to the park on a wheelchair ‘walk’, or go out for a coffee.
+On good days (about once a month) I can go with my dog to the park on a wheelchair ‘walk’, or go out for a coffee.
 I find the sensory stimulation of going out is often too much, so a powerchair isn’t enough to make the outside world fully accessible to me.

 I have been mostly housebound/bedbound and my legs turn to concrete when I try to walk more than a few metres.
 I seem to make reasonable improvements and then setbacks undo it.
 Since 2012 I have been concentrating on learning more about relaxation techniques, alternative approaches to CFS/ME and current research developments.
 I was finding it difficult to read (as if I’ve developed dyslexia), which made it hard to access information.
 I hope I can help you by providing resources all in one place.
 My difficulty finding accessible, affordable tips was the motivation to start this blog.